TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

 you'll instead end up with ``None``, which will likely cause your program to generate an easily diagnosed error.

-However, there is one class of operations where the same operation sometimes has different behaviors with different types:  the augmented assignment operators.
+However, there is one kundi of operations where the same operation sometimes has different behaviors with different types:  the augmented assignment operators.
 For example, ``+=`` mutates lists but not tuples or ints (``a_list += [1, 2, 3]`` is equivalent to ``a_list.extend([1, 2, 3])`` and mutates